Dispatch boat: Dispatch boats during the late 19th and early 20th centuries

 The US Navy did not have enough dispatch boats available during the Spanish–American War of 1898, so private yachts and tugboats used by newspapers were frequently tasked by the Navy to carry messages.
 USS Vega was a US dispatch boat during World War I.

 Demise of the dispatch boat

+HMS Surprise (K346) was a Bay-class anti-aircraft frigate of the British Royal Navy.
+In commission from 1946 to 1965, she served in the Mediterranean Fleet as a Despatch Vessel for the Commander-in-Chief.

 Dispatch boats became largely unnecessary with the advent of underwater cable and shipboard radio technology in the early 20th century.
 However, there was a brief reprise during the Falklands War in 1982.
 CS Iris, a cable laying ship owned by British Telecom, was taken up from trade by the British Government.
 She ferried supplies and dispatches (including troop's mail from home) between elements of the fleet and between Ascension Island and the Falkland Islands – she also recovered urgent supplies that were air-dropped in the South Atlantic by Royal Air Force, C-130 Hercules aircraft.